arwebSE/JetsamFix/README.md

 # JetsamFix
-This is a workaround for crashing daemons issue, that started appearing in iOS 13 but is still present in iOS 14.
+This is a [Theos](https://iphonedevwiki.net/index.php/Theos) tweak, used as workaround for crashing daemons issue, that started appearing in iOS 13 but is still present in iOS 14.

 This project is a fork of [StopCrashingPls](https://github.com/hbang/StopCrashingPls) made by [HASHBANG Productions](https://github.com/hbang).